krzemienski/awesome-from-stars/README.md

 * [DevopensourceTeam/Console_Box_AWS](https://github.com/DevopensourceTeam/Console_Box_AWS): Browser that allows you to open different sessions of AWS console in the same app.
 * [Netflix/consoleme](https://github.com/Netflix/consoleme): A Central Control Plane for AWS Permissions and Access
 * [hashicorp/consul](https://github.com/hashicorp/consul): Consul is a distributed, highly available, and data center aware solution to connect and configure applications across dynamic, distributed infrastructure.
+* [apple/container](https://github.com/apple/container): A tool for creating and running Linux containers using lightweight virtual machines on a Mac.
+It is written in Swift, and optimized for Apple silicon.
 * [NVIDIA/container-config](https://github.com/NVIDIA/container-config): Set up your container runtime with NVIDIA GPUs support
 * [actions/container-toolkit-action](https://github.com/actions/container-toolkit-action): Template repo for creating container actions using https://github.com/actions/toolkit/
 * [micahhausler/container-transform](https://github.com/micahhausler/container-transform): Transforms docker-compose, ECS, and Marathon configurations
 * [dagger/container-use](https://github.com/dagger/container-use): Development environments for coding agents.
 Enable multiple agents to work safely and independently with your preferred stack.
 * [containerd/containerd](https://github.com/containerd/containerd): An open and reliable container runtime
+* [apple/containerization](https://github.com/apple/containerization): Containerization is a Swift package for running Linux containers on macOS.
 * [bitnami/containers](https://github.com/bitnami/containers): Bitnami container images
 * [aws/containers-roadmap](https://github.com/aws/containers-roadmap): This is the public roadmap for AWS container services (ECS, ECR, Fargate, and EKS).
 * [nuxt/content](https://github.com/nuxt/content): The file-based CMS for your Nuxt application, powered by Markdown and Vue components.